 - Objectives are clear and teachers feel creative/enthusiastic teaching maths

 - Maths displays reflect the children’s outcomes/ learning concepts, tidiness of classrooms is improving

 - I have developed as a senior leader, designing, implementing and evaluating strategic initiatives and communicating the vision to other colleagues.
-I have developed by knowledge of data and how create data summaries for SLT/my team.
+I have developed my knowledge of data and how to create data summaries for SLT/my team.